 Based on statistical evidence, approximately 12% of customers who have purchased a mattress end up returning it.
-This report also shows that another group of approximately 10% of customers wanted to but because of the unclear, strict or non-existent return policies of the respective retail stores, it was impossible.
-With the above information, to avoid potential disappointment it is certainly considered a wise idea for you as the consumer to get to know the return policy of the retailer before buying a mattress whether in store or online.
+This report also shows that another group of approximately 10% of customers wanted to, but because of the unclear, strict or non-existent return policies of the respective retail stores, it was impossible.
+With the above information, to avoid potential disappointment, it is undoubtedly considered a wise idea for you as the consumer to get to know the return policy of the retailer before buying a mattress whether in-store or online.

 Duration Of A Return Policy

 It is expected that a consumer should use a mattress for at least a minimum of 30 days before thinking of making a return for an exchange or refund.
-This way the consumer must have really been convinced that they are not satisfied with the product.
-There is thus no need for long trial periods, such as 60 and 90 night durations, even though they provide peace of mind to consumers when it comes to purchase time.
-Many companies do offer an in-home trial, but don’t take this as expected, because not all of them do.
-Be sure to check if the potential supplier / company offers this, and if so for how long.
-Some may be as short as 7 nights, whilst it has been seen for lengths of upto 120 nights!
+This way the consumer must have been convinced that they are not satisfied with the product.
+There is thus no need for long trial periods, such as 60 and 90-night durations, even though they provide peace of mind to consumers when it comes to purchasing time.
+Many companies do offer an in-home trial but don’t take this as expected, because not all of them do.
+Be sure to check if the potential supplier/company offers this, and if so for how long.
+Some may be as short as seven nights, while it has been seen for lengths of up to 120 nights!

 Money Back Policy